 - You notice that swelling on one side of your body is more prominent than on the other side.
 It is an indicator of blood clotting.

-- Your pain persists after week one and does not go away even when you take pain killers as directed by your surgeon.
+- Your pain persists after week two and does not go away even when you take painkillers as directed by your surgeon.

 - You experience shortness of breath and tightness around your chest area.